MinaProtocol/mina/src/lib/pickles/README.md

 and `out circuit` values.
 The type `[('var, 'val) t]` describes a mapping from the OCaml type `['val]` to a type representing the value using PlonK variables (`['var]`).
-Each in-circuit encoded values have a corresponding `'a Typ.t` value, which carries the in-circuit values, out-circuit values and the related circuit constraints.
+Each in-circuit encoded value has a corresponding `'a Typ.t` value, which carries the in-circuit values, out-circuit values and the related circuit constraints.
 A nested module `Constant` should be defined to encode the out-circuit values